Atlas Logo

 Sample details

-The PROTECT Study is a longitudinal study hosted through an online platform that enables the annual assessment of cognitive function, lifestyle and medical history.
-The study follows participants who are over the age of 40 years (originally 50 years), live in the UK, have a good working understanding of English and are able to use a computer with Internet access.
-The online platform enables interested individuals to register for participation into the study if they meet the defined eligibility criteria.
+The PROTECT Study is a longitudinal study hosted on an online platform that enables annual assessment of cognitive function, lifestyle, and medical history.
+The study follows participants who are over 40 years old, live in the UK, have a good working knowledge of English, and can use a computer with Internet access.
+Recruitment began in 2014 and continues through the online platform, which allows interested individuals to register for the study if they meet the eligibility criteria.
+Participants have been followed up on 8 times between 2014 and 2020.

 Study design